 - Cooktop cracking or chipping: While sometimes cosmetic, this can affect safety and performance, especially on glass-ceramic surfaces.

 Oven faults look different.
 A bake element that won’t heat, broil that works but bake doesn’t, or temps that run 50 degrees off all point at the oven, not the cooktop.
 A bad oven temp sensor or a failed bake element are the usual culprits there, and a stuck self-clean lockout will block the door and the heat.
-If both your oven and cooktop are acting up, we handle them in one visit.
+If both your oven and cooktop are acting up, the technician we match can often handle both in one visit.
 See our oven and stove repair services for the full scope.

 Gas stove issues: igniter problems, weak flames, gas smells